alishbamateen/Student-Performance-Analysis/README.md

 - **Power BI**: Used to validate results with additional visualizations.

 ## 📊 Results
-- Homework completion and study hours are strong predictors of exam success.
+- Unfortunately, the dataset used in this project did not yield clear or significant results.
-- Attendance status had little direct correlation with scores.
+- From the Excel pivot table analysis, there was no strong relationship observed between homework completion and exam scores.
-- Parental involvement and teacher quality had minor positive effects.
+- Similarly, Tableau & Power BI visualizations showed only minimal differences.

 ## 📂 Contents
 - `data/` → Raw and cleaned datasets